$\tilde{B_0}$-invariant of groups: Abstract

 \section{Abstract}

-The Bogomolov multiplier of a group $G$ introduced by Bogomolov in $1988$.
-After that in $2012$, Moravec introduced an equivalent definition of the Bogomolov multiplier.
-In this paper we generalized the Bogomolov multiplier with respect to a variety of groups.
-Then we give some new results on this topic.
+The Bogomolov multiplier of a group \( G \) was introduced by Bogomolov in \( 1988 \).
+Afterward, in \( 2012 \), Moravec introduced an equivalent definition of the Bogomolov multiplier.
+In this paper, we generalize the Bogomolov multiplier with respect to a variety of groups.
+Subsequently, we present some new results on this topic.